brianleect/binance-pump-alerts/README.md

 2. Outlier param: (0.01 -> 1% , 0.10 -> 10%), modify accordingly based on needs.
 Avoid setting it too low or there might be quite a bit of spam.
 3. Pairs of interest: Default is USDT and BTC,
 4. Watchlist: Default if left empty it'll look at ALL symbols after filtering by pairs of interest.
 If pairs are added to watchlist, program will **only track the pairs specified**.
+5. FUTURE_ENABLED: If true program will monitor **future** market else it will monitor **spot** market.
-5. Token: Telegram bot token obtained from @BotFather
+6. Token: Telegram bot token obtained from @BotFather
-6. Chat_id: Bot will send message to this id, it can be a group or channel as well.
+7. Chat_id: Bot will send message to this id, it can be a group or channel as well.
 To get personal chat_id, get it from @get_id_bot

 ## Todo
 1. Integrate with binance API to make trades on pumps